 “Yes,” Grace replied.
 “Sammie.
 She is a Savannah that belongs to my son.
 I need you to find her.”

 A Savannah is a fairly rare cat.
 It is a cross between a domestic cat and a serval, which is a medium-sized wild African cat.
 I’ve only seen one, but he had been beautiful.
 They have been gaining in popularity, but they are extremely expensive.
 They are also very large for a cat.
 Somehow it didn’t surprise me that the Carmichaels had one.

 “We can certainly try to find Sammie, Mrs. Carmichael.”

 “Micah said his firm did not conduct searches for pets,” she said haughtily, “but he assured me you were the best.
 Otherwise, I would not be here.”

 For a moment, I wanted to slap her down.
 I forced myself to think about the consequences of turning away a referral from Micah Parks.
 He wouldn’t be pleased, and he could certainly make my life difficult.
 If I accepted and did a good job, more referrals could come my way.
 Not accepting wouldn’t be a smart move.

 “You can leave,” I said nonchalantly.
 So much for being smart.

 The Lost Savannah is the second novella in the Lost and Found Pets series.
-Alexandra Prescott opened the Lost and Found Pets agency because she loves animals.
+Alexandra Prescott is a licensed private investigator specializing in finding missing animals.
 Reuniting pet and owner is more than just a job.